1,000+ Opportunities

 Save a search for “Department of Health And Human Services” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: This Funding Opportunity is open to all fifty States and the District of Columbia.
+Search similar grants →According to the current listing, eligibility includes: This Funding Opportunity is open to all fifty States and the District of Columbia.
 Only one application per State is permitted, except for a State in which there is more than one regulating entity responsible for implementation and enforcement of the two pre-selected market reforms and consumer protections identified below under Part A of Title XVII of the Public Health Service Act (PHS Act): I. Section 2707 – Comprehensive Health Insurance Coverage (Essential Health Benefits Package) II.
 Section 2713 – Coverage of Preventive Health Services In the case of more than one regulating entity, the State is eligible to submit multiple applications, but will be required to split the total grant award allocated for that State.
 The State regulatory agencies involved must collaborate with each other regarding a proposed budget.
 Also, each State regulatory agency will be viewed as a distinct recipient responsible for submitting separate programmatic and financial reports.
 All awards are subject to funding availability.
 Eligible applicant types include: State.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program